ReubenBond/YamsDeploy/README.md

 Usage - Deploy -options

 GlobalOption             Description
-DeploymentId* (-D)       The DeploymentId of the Yams cluster.
+ClusterId* (-Cl)          The ClusterId of the Yams cluster.
-ConnectionString* (-C)   The Azure Storage connection string Version (-V)             The version to upload.
+ConnectionString* (-Co)   The Azure Storage connection string Version (-V)             The version to upload.
 Id (-I)                  The application identifier.
 SourceDirectory (-S)     The local directory containing the application.